kaiiiichen/SudoSodoku/README.md

 Distributed under the MIT License.
 See LICENSE for more information.

-*Created with logic and ❤️ by ginger cat.*
+*Created with logic and ❤️ by Kai Chen.*